roneyfraga/getLattes/README.md

 ## Loaded data

-To load 500 random curricula data imported as an R list.
+To load 2 Lattes curricula, from important researchers in my academic journey, imported as R list.

 ``` r
 data(xmlsLattes)